This post contains affiliate links. Please see our disclosure policy.

 A slice of pavlova on a plate, topped with whipped cream, hibiscus compote and blueberries, on a wood table.

 Pavlova is best enjoyed the same day, right after you add the toppings.
-Either plan to eat all of it or call your friends over to share. ☺️
+Leftovers can be kept in the fridge for a couple of days.

 Berry Pavlova Recipe